What is DoorDash

 - Restaurant Advertising on DoorDash platform

 Besides commission, they DoorDash also charges restaurants for their marketing and advertising on their App.
-To be on the top of list of restaurants for a limited time, for pop up in advanced search, DoorDash charges commission.
+To be on the top of the list of restaurants for a limited time, for pop up in advanced search, DoorDash charges commission.

 - Delivery Fees